 All members of the University community are encouraged to contact the Title IX Officer if they observe or encounter conduct that may be subject to this policy.
 This includes conduct by employees, students, or third parties.
 Reports of sexual misconduct may be brought to the Title IX Officer or to any manager, supervisor, or other designated employee responsible for responding to reports of sexual misconduct.
-If the person to whom misconduct normally would be reported is the individual accused of misconduct, reports may be made to another manager, supervisor, or designated employee or directly to the Title IX Coordinator.
-Managers, supervisors, and designated employees are required to notify the Title IX Officer or other appropriate official designated to review and investigate sexual misconduct complaints when a report is received.
+If the person to whom misconduct normally would be reported is the individual accused of misconduct, reports may be made to another manager, supervisor, or designated employees are required to notify the Title IX Officer or other appropriate official designated to review and investigate sexual misconduct complaints when a report is received.